-HED made presentations to various organizations regarding the development of the Action Plan as part of the County planning process.
-Agencies, municipalities, and County departments were also invited to participate in the development of the Action Plan at a public virtual meeting held on February 24, 2021.
+DHED made presentations to various organizations regarding the development of the Action Plan as part of the County's planning process.
+Agencies, municipalities, and County departments were also invited to participate in the development of the Action Plan at a public in person and virtual meeting held on February 22, 2022.
 Public comments were solicited at all presentations and public meetings.
-Interested entities received written notification of a Board of County Commissioners (BCC) April 27, 2021 meeting.
-Notices for the public meetings as well as the BCC meeting were published in the local newspaper, placed on HED website and emailed to interested agencies, municipalities, and other County Departments.
-Notices of all public meetings relating to the Emergency Solutions Grant (ESG) were placed on the Department of Community Services and the HHA websites.
+Interested entities received written notification of a Board of County Commissioners (BCC) April 26, 2022 meeting.
+Notices for the public meetings as well as the BCC meeting were published in the local newspaper, placed on DHED's website and emailed to interested agencies, municipalities, and other County Departments.
+Notices of all public meetings relating to the Emergency Solutions Grant (ESG) were placed on the Department of Community Services' and the HHA's website.